GLOBAL MARKETS-World stocks slip, upbeat earnings compete with rate-hike angst

 Global asset performance http://tmsnrt.rs/2yaDPgn

-(Reporting by Dhara Ranasinghe; additional reporting by Stella Qiu in SYDNEY; Editing by Alex Richardson)
+(Reporting by Dhara Ranasinghe; additional reporting by Stella Qiu and Praveen Menon in SYDNEY; Editing by Alex Richardson and Philippa Fletcher)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))